 The DE&I Policy also requires the NCGC to review and monitor the implementation of this policy on an annual basis to ensure its effectiveness and report the results of its review to the Board.
-The NCGC and the Board measure the effectiveness of the DE&I Policy by providing for an annual review and discussion on the level of representation of designated groups on the Board and in executive officer positions as well as a review of any diversity initiatives established by the Board and progress in achieving them.
+The NCGC and the Board measure the effectiveness of the DE&I Policy by providing for an annual review and discussion on the level of representation of designated groups on the Board and in Executive Officer positions as well as a review of any diversity initiatives established by the Board and progress in achieving them.
 A copy of the DE&I Policy is available on the Corporation's website at www.westernforest.com.

 The charters of the NCGC and MRCC also support the Corporation's goal of promoting inclusion and diversity.
 The NCGC charter provides for the NCGC to review and make recommendations to the Board on the composition of the Board in order to ensure that the Board has the requisite expertise and that its membership consists of persons with sufficiently diverse and independent backgrounds.
-Similarly, the MRCC charter requires that the MRCC consider, when reviewing and approving executive officer appointments, the diversity of the senior leadership team, including the representation of women in management and the identification of candidates with sufficiently diverse and independent backgrounds.
+Similarly, the MRCC charter requires that the MRCC consider, when reviewing and approving Executive Officer appointments, the diversity of the senior leadership team, including the representation of women in management and the identification of candidates with sufficiently diverse and independent backgrounds.

 In addition to the Board and senior leadership team, the Corporation promotes inclusion, equity and diversity at all levels of the Corporation, including through its Human Rights Policy.
 In 2021, the Corporation expanded upon its diversity, equity and inclusion commitments in its Human Rights Policy and implemented a company wide Diversity, Equity and Inclusion Policy that highlights our ongoing commitment to investing in the inclusion and development of leaders with diversity of thought at all levels of the Corporation.
+In 2022, the Corporation implemented an Indigenous Relationships Policy that highlights our ongoing commitment to fostering relationships with Indigenous communities and employing Indigenous peoples, and began pursing Canadian Council for Aboriginal Business Progressive Aboriginal Relations[TM] ("PAR") designation.
+PAR designation indicates that a company is a good business partner, a great place to work and committed to prosperity in Indigenous communities.
+The designation is supported by independent and third-party verification.
+In 2023, the Corporation completed Phase I (Committed Phase) of the PAR certification process.

-Furthermore, through the adoption of other corporate policies, such as the Pregnancy and Parental Leave Top-up Policy, the Corporation seeks to retain women in its workforce in support of developing women leaders for executive officer roles.
+Furthermore, through the adoption of other corporate policies, such as the Pregnancy and Parental Leave Top-up Policy, the Corporation seeks to retain women in its workforce in support of developing women leaders for Executive Officer roles.